melaniedaniel7/Conducting-a-security-audit/README.md

 - Sensitive data (PII/SPII) is not confidential/private (SOC).
 - Data is not only available to authorized individuals (SOC).

 Therefore, to address compliance gaps, Botium Toys must implement controls such as Least Privilege, separation of duties, and encryption.
-Additionally, the company should ensure proper classification of its assets to identify further controls that may be necessary to enhance its security posture and better safeguard sensitive information.”
+Additionally, the company should ensure proper classification of its assets to identify further controls that may be necessary to enhance its security posture and better safeguard sensitive information.